serk03/Console-Finances/README.md

 ## Live Site
 - To view the live/ active website please click on the following link: [View Live Serkan Onal JavaScript Financial Console Project]()

-## Serkan Onal JavaScript Financial Console Portfolio and Source code on Github
+## Serkan Onal JavaScript Financial Console Project and Source code on Github
 - To view the repository and its source code please visit Github by clicking on the following link: [View Github Repository](https://github.com/serk03/Console-Finances)